- Patient & Visitor Information

 - Coverage Analyses, Internal Budgets, and Budget Feasibility Analyses

-Research Administration sponsors bi-monthly luncheon meetings for clinical research professionals that are designed to provide pertinent continuing education programs and networking opportunities for investigators and research staff.
+The Research Division hosts bi-monthly meetings for those interested in clinical research including investigators, research staff professionals, and IRB members.
+These meetings are designed to provide pertinent continuing education programs and networking opportunities for the attendees.

 - March 13, 2014